"I keep six honest serving-men

-- the controller shall be responsible for, and be able to demonstrate, compliance with the principles.
+- the controller shall be responsible for, and be able to demonstrate, compliance with

 The reasons behind the new legislation are two-fold, designed to support both businesses and the individual.
 Back in 1995, only around 1% of Europeans were using the internet, a statistic which seems inconceivable today with e-commerce, Cloud storage and social media commonplace.
 As the number of digital opportunities increasingly opens up in society, the processing of data has become ubiquitous.
 With this comes an increased need to strengthen the legislation to safeguard the right to privacy.